 This image may not be used in educational posters.

 Smallpox virus.
-Artwork of a section through a smallpox (variola) virus.
-The core (red) contains the particle's DNA genetic material.
-The core is overlaid with several layers of a membrane derived from its host cell.
+Artwork of a smallpox (variola) virus.
+A membrane (blue) derived from its host cell covers the virus particle.
+Inside this lies the core (pink rectangle), which contains the particle's DNA genetic material.
 The core has a biconcave shape.
-The depressions in its upper and lower surface contain lateral bodies (purple), the function of which is unknown.
+The depressions in its upper and lower surface contain lateral bodies (purple, only upper one seen), the function of which is unknown.
 Smallpox is a disease that causes fever and often death.
 It was eradicated after a worldwide effort in the 1970s, but strains exist in research laboratories.
-For an artwork of the outside of a smallpox virus, see image M050/879.
+For an artwork of the inside of a smallpox virus, see image M050/878.

 Model release not required.
 Property release not required.